Drafting IT Master Services Agreements: Guidance for Purchaser and Vendor Counsel

 - What are the key questions counsel to purchasers and vendors must first consider before undertaking the negotiation and drafting of an IT MSA?

-- What contract terms are most frequently included in MSAs?
+- What are the most frequently included contract terms in MSAs?

-- What are the most commonly disputed issues during contract negotiations and what are effective approaches to resolve them?
+- What are the most commonly disputed issues during contract negotiations and what are practical approaches to resolve them?

 Mr. Kimball advises clients in a wide range of initiatives and opportunities related to outsourcing information... | Read More

 Mr. Kimball advises clients in a wide range of initiatives and opportunities related to outsourcing information technology and business processes.
 He is the author of Outsourcing Agreements: A Practical Guide (Oxford University Press, 2010).
 Mr. Kimball frequently lectures on outsourcing and related subjects and is an adjunct member of the law faculty at the University of Michigan.
 Before joining the firm, he was an associate general counsel at Hewlett Packard, where he was responsible for negotiating complex technology transactions and for teaching, training, and practice tools for HP lawyers, sales executives, and account executives and was principal counsel for cloud and security businesses.Close

 Mr. Peterson leads the firm’s Technology Transactions Practice.
 He has focused his practice for 20 years on... | Read More

 Mr. Peterson leads the firm’s Technology Transactions Practice.
 He has focused his practice for 20 years on helping companies work better with their technology and operations supplies.
 Mr. Peterson has represented customers in dozens of large outsourcing agreements with, cumulatively, over $10 billion in contract value.
 He has represented clients in all major types of outsourcing transactions and has negotiated opposite all of the first-tier and most of the second-tier providers.
 Mr. Peterson is a frequent speaker and writer on outsourcing topics, among others.Close